TimeLineAnnotator/desktop/README.md

   - [Third movement](https://www.timelineannotator.com/examples/mozart-k284-iii)

 ## Current features
- - 4 different kinds of timelines
+ - 5 different kinds of timelines -
-   - Hierarchy: nested and leveled units organized in arbitrally complex hierarchical structures
+   - Hierarchy: nested and levelled units organized in arbitrally complex hierarchical structures
-   - Marker: simple labeled markers to indicate discrete events
+   - Marker: simple labelled markers to indicate discrete events
    - Beat: beat and measure markers with support to numbering
-   - Harmony: roman numeral and chord symbol labels using a specialized font, including properly display of inversion numerals, quality symbols and applied chords.
+   - Harmony: Roman numeral and chord symbol labels using a specialized font, including proper display of inversion numerals, quality symbols and applied chords
+   - AudioWave: visualise audio files through bars that represent changes in amplitude
  - Controlling playback by clicking on timeline units
- - Multiple attributes linked to each timeline units
+ - Multiple attributes linked to each timeline unit
  - Local audio and video support
  - YouTube stream support
  - Customizable metadata can be attached to files
  - Creation of multiple timelines
  - Easy timeline edition during playback
- - Toggling of timleine visibility
+ - Toggling of timeline visibility
  - Export of audio segments based on analysis
  - Import timeline components from CSV files